-This section provides additional information and resources related to outcomes assessment.
+This section provides additional resources related to outcomes assessment.
 For information on notable outcomes assessments, visit the Noteworthy Practices page.

 Outcomes Assessment Presentations